freon4dsl/Freon-documentation/docu-content/010_Documentation/040_Defining_Scope_Rules/020_Namespace_Imports/+page.md

 ```

 ## Effect on the Namespace Tree
-A namespace import makes the namespace tree actually a graph, like references make the abstract syntax _tree_ become a graph.
+A namespace import effectively turns the namespace tree into a graph, like references make the abstract syntax _tree_ become a graph.
-For instance, when the namespace A8 is imported in namespace A3 an extra edge is made between nodes A3 and A8, as shown in
+For instance, when the namespace A8 is imported into namespace A3 an extra edge is made between nodes A3 and A8, as shown in
 the next figure.
 This edge signifies the inclusion of the declared nodes of A8 ([F1, D7, D8]) in the visible nodes of A3.

 <Figure